d9pouces/StarterPyth/doc/source/index.rst

 ..
-PyShibCurl documentation master file, created by sphinx-quickstart on Wed Feb 13 11:51:12 2013.
+StarterPyth documentation master file, created by sphinx-quickstart on Wed Feb 13 11:51:12 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to StarterPyth's documentation!
 ========================================

+StarterPyth provides complete skeletons of different kinds of Python projects, with `setup.py` file, documentation, unitary tests, and translation files.
+It also provides some :mod:`distribute` commands to ease the development of well-written applications.

 Overview: